Python SDK

 - Use async for I/O-bound workloads - Better concurrency with AsyncLockLLM

-- Use connection pooling - SDK handles this automatically with httpx
+- Connection pooling - The SDK handles this automatically

 - Batch when possible - Group similar requests with asyncio.gather()